shivannis/xandr-docs-public/xandr-docs/articles/invest/billing-faq.md

 ---
 title: Microsoft Invest - Billing and Settlement FAQ
-description: In this module, find answers for some frequently asked questions regarding Billing like charges, credits, invoices, reporting, and so on.
+description: In this article, find answers for some frequently asked questions regarding Billing like charges, credits, invoices, reporting, and so on.
 ---

 # Microsoft Invest - Billing and Settlement FAQ